Nuclear clock: Principle of operation

-Atomic clocks are today's most accurate timekeeping devices.
+Atomic clocks are today's most stable timekeeping devices.
 They operate by exploiting the fact that the gap between the energy levels of two bound electron states in an atom is constant across space and time.
 A bound electron can be excited with electromagnetic radiation precisely when the radiation's photon energy matches the energy of the transition.
 Via the Planck relation, that transition energy corresponds to a particular frequency.
 By irradiating an appropriately prepared collection of identical atoms and measuring the number of excitations induced, a light source's frequency can be tuned to maximize this response and therefore closely match the corresponding electron transition energy.
 The transition energy thus provides a standard of reference which can be used to calibrate such a source reliably.

-Conventional atomic clocks use microwave (high-frequency radio wave) frequencies, but development of the laser has made it possible to generate very stable light frequencies, and the frequency comb makes it possible to count those oscillations (measured in hundreds of THz, meaning hundred of trillions of cycles per second) to extraordinarily high accuracy.
+Conventional atomic clocks use microwave (high-frequency radio wave) frequencies around 10 GHz, but development of the laser has made it possible to generate very stable light frequencies, and the frequency comb makes it possible to count those oscillations (measured in hundreds of THz, meaning hundred of trillions of cycles per second) to extraordinarily high precision.
 A device which uses a laser in this way is known as an optical atomic clock.

 One prominent example of an optical atomic clock is the ytterbium (Yb) lattice clock, where a particular electron transition in the ytterbium-171 isotope is used for laser stabilization.
-In this case, one second has elapsed after 518295836590863.63±0.1 oscillations of the laser light stabilized to the corresponding electron transition.
-Other examples for optical atomic clocks of the highest accuracy are the Yb-171 single-ion clock, the strontium(Sr)-87 optical lattice clock, and the aluminum(Al)-27 single-ion clock.
-The achieved accuracies of these clocks vary around 10^{−18}, corresponding to about 1 second of inaccuracy in 30 billion years, significantly longer than the age of the universe.
+In this case, experimenters stabilized a laser light to the corresponding electron transition, and found that the laser light at that point has frequency oscillations per second.
+Other examples for optical atomic clocks of the highest stability are the Yb-171 single-ion clock, the strontium(Sr)-87 optical lattice clock, and the aluminum(Al)-27 single-ion clock.
+These clocks achieve stabilities approaching ×10^−18, corresponding to about of drift over the 14-billion-year age of the universe.

-A nuclear optical clock would use the same principle of operation, with the important difference that a nuclear transition instead of an atomic shell electron transition is used for laser stabilization.
+A nuclear optical clock uses the same principle of operation, except that the laser is calibrated against a nuclear transition instead of an atomic shell electron transition.
 The expected advantage of a nuclear clock is that the atomic nucleus is smaller than the atomic shell by up to five orders of magnitude, with correspondingly smaller magnetic dipole and electric quadrupole moments, and is therefore significantly less affected by external magnetic and electric fields.
-Such external perturbations are the limiting factor for the achieved accuracies of electron-based atomic clocks.
-Due to this conceptual advantage, a nuclear optical clock is expected to achieve a time accuracy approaching 10^{−19}, a ten-fold improvement over electron-based clocks.
+Such external perturbations are the limiting factor for the achieved stability of electron-based atomic clocks.
+Due to this fundamental advantage, a nuclear optical clock is expected to achieve a time stability approaching ×10^−19, a ten-fold improvement over electron-based clocks.